Stress Testing Factual Consistency Metrics for Long-Document Summarization: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Metrics} We evaluate six reference-free factuality metrics that represent diverse architectures and scoring paradigms. \texttt{BARTScore}~\cite{DBLP:conf/nips/YuanNL21} estimates the log-likelihood of the summary given the source using a pretrained BART model\footnote{\url{https://huggingface.co/facebook/bart-large-cnn}}, treating factuality as a conditional generation problem.
 For consistency with other metrics, we exponentiate the log-likelihood scores to obtain normalized values that are directly comparable across metrics. \texttt{SummaC-Conv} and \texttt{SummaC-ZS}~\cite{DBLP:journals/tacl/LabanSBH22} represent entailment-based approaches that apply pretrained NLI models to compute consistency between summary and source sentence pairs; the former uses a learned aggregation layer, while the latter relies on zero-shot averaging. \texttt{AlignScore}~\cite{DBLP:conf/acl/ZhaYLH23} leverages contrastive alignment learning across NLI, QA, and summarization tasks and demonstrates strong cross-domain generalization. \texttt{UniEval}~\cite{DBLP:conf/emnlp/Zhong0YMJLZJH22} formulates the evaluation as a multi-dimensional question answering task within a unified T5-based framework, jointly considering factuality, coherence, relevance, and fluency.
 Finally, \texttt{MiniCheck}~\cite{DBLP:conf/emnlp/TangLD24} is a lightweight, sentence-level factuality classifier that achieves near GPT-4 performance at a fraction of the cost.
-We use the \texttt{Bespoke-MiniCheck-7B} variant, which ranks highest on the LLM-AggreFact benchmark~\cite{DBLP:conf/emnlp/TangLD24}, and take advantage of its 32k-token context window to provide full-document context during evaluation.
+We use the \texttt{Bespoke-MiniCheck-7B} variant, which ranks highest on the LLM-AggreFact benchmark~\cite{DBLP:conf/emnlp/TangLD24}, and take advantage of its 32k-token context window to provide full-document context during evaluation. \bl{We evaluate these metrics in their publicly released form, reflecting common practice in prior studies that apply summarization metrics without task-specific adaptation~\cite{DBLP:conf/naacl/HuangCPJW21, DBLP:conf/coling/YangW22, DBLP:conf/aaai/SotudehCG21, DBLP:conf/naacl/GuoAUONSY22}.}